Does Perimenopause Cause Anxiety?

 Early evaluation helps identify whether anxiety is hormonally driven, caused by an underlying anxiety disorder, or a combination—and allows for targeted treatment.

-FAQs About Perimenopause and Anxiety
+Frequently Asked Questions: Perimenopause and Anxiety

 Can perimenopause cause anxiety even if I’ve never had it before?